Skip to content

 The documentary had an estimated budget of $350,000 and has been well received by audiences.
 The Founders pitch deck does three things really well:

-1. Archival images are used throughout.
+Archival images are used throughout.

 The images focus on the 13 women as they played golf and traveled to tournaments.
 Using these images gives investors a glimpse into what the documentary will look like and who the women are.
 The images also show the camaraderie among the women and the bond they shared while pushing against stereotypes.

-1. Funding needs are outlined.
+Funding needs are outlined.

-After the pitch deck walks readers through why the documentary is needed, explains the story and how it’ll be told, and offers mini bios of the women, it ends with funding needs.
 Adding funding needs here works in this case because the pitch deck has built up the story to this point.
 The deck does a good job of carefully conveying how these women triumphed over adversity before it gets into how readers can help.

-1. A quote is included on the back page.
+A quote is included on the back page.

 The quote above, from a former player, highlights the mental strength of these women and their ability to overcome the odds stacked against them.
-The quote is an example of the overall theme of the documentary—these women worked hard to make a difference.
+The quote is an example of the overall theme of the documentary – these women worked hard to make a difference.
 It also leaves readers with a good feeling and concludes by focusing on the victories.
 Using a feel-good tactic is a great way to elicit a positive emotional response from investors.

 Project: Building Hope